openhab/openhab-addons/bundles/org.openhab.binding.ism8/README.md

 The ISM8 card can be placed into the Wolf heating system.
 The card is usually used in combination with an object server, where the object server does forward those messages into the KNX bus system.
 In case there is no need to handle the heating system values directly in the KNX system you can use this binding to monitor and control your heating system without the need to buy an object server.
 The system works in a way that the ISM8 connects to a partner and sends from time to time an update.
 The frequency depends on the change of the values.
 This binding is listening to those messages.
 After the first connection there is an active command send to the ISM8 in order to receive all available data points.
+The manual of the ISM8 can be downloaded from the supplier (https://www.wolf.eu/fileadmin/Wolf_Profi/Downloads/Montage-Bedienungsanleitungen/Regelungen/Zubehoer/3064356_201611_ISM8i_Montage-u.Bedienungsanleitung.pdf)

 ## Supported Things